isomerpages/stb-hlb/_application-guidelines/change-of-hotel-keeper.md

 7. The step-by-step guide to guide you through the submission of the application for an change of Hotel-Keeper can be found [here](/files/resources/guides/guide-amendment-of-licence.pdf).

-8. For further clarification, please email <hlb_info@hlb.gov.sg> or call 6736 6622.
+8. For further clarification, please email  or call 6736 6622.